adconner/peft/doc/main.md

-# Parameter Effficient Fine Tuning Ideas
+# Parameter Efficient Fine Tuning Ideas

 We consider the problem of parameter efficient fine tuning.
-Taking inspiritaion from Lora, if desired, all of the ideas presented here are capable of being baked into the model weights, which allows for no overhead during inference for the fine tuned model.
+Taking inspiration from Lora, if desired, all of the ideas presented here are capable of being baked into the model weights, which allows for no overhead during inference for the fine tuned model.